serbarbosa/product-recognition/README.md

 ### Steps
 ---------
 As a first attempt to achieve the goal is going to be used a computer vision approach for feature descriptions extraction.
 Before extracting the features a preprocessing step is performed to improve the contrast in the image.
-For this step a clahe filter is applied.
+For this step, a clahe filter is applied.
 <p float="left">
   <img src="source/partial_examples/original.jpg" width='250'>
   <img src="source/partial_examples/clahe.jpg" width='250'>